idealjoker/7eleven/Notes/README.supported_games.md

 	- C711 with -f bombs, likely because of confusion related to WARNINGs
 	- (at least some) WARNINGs related routines have inline arguments

+## WPC

+WPC support is under development.

+### Compiler

+There is no compiler support for WPC yet.

+### Disassembler

+WPC support is under development.
+There is a disassemble_WPC script that may work.
+Best supported game is Terminator 2 (WPC DMD).